peass-ng/PEASS-ng/README.md

 There is not need even for bash shell, **it runs using /bin/sh**.

-It could take from **2 to 3 minutes** to execute the hole script (less than 1 min to make almost all the checks, almost 1 min to search for possible passwords inside files and 1 min to monitor the process in order to find very frequent cron jobs).
+It could take from **2 to 3 minutes** to execute the hole script (less than 1 min to make almost all the checks, almost 1 min to search for possible passwords inside files and 1 min to monitor the processes in order to find very frequent cron jobs).

 This script have several lists included inside it to be able to color the results in order to help to discover PE vector.

+The script **automatically finds a writable directory** and writes the output of the checks there.
+The first console output will be the path of the file created.

 ## Checks
 - **System Information**